NodeScriptLang/guides/src/concepts/endpoints.md

 The way you want to consume your endpoint will usually dictate the best request method to use.
 Using NodeScript, it is very easy to create a [RESTful API](https://www.redhat.com/en/topics/api/what-is-a-rest-api) with JSON.

-When your graph has variables, let's say a "user_id" variable, any `GET` endpoints that call that graph can use query parameters to pass the varaiable, such as:
+When your graph has variables, let's say a "user_id" variable, any `GET` endpoints that call that graph can use query parameters to pass the variable, such as:

 ```
 https://xxxxxxx.nodescript.dev/my/endpoint?user_id=me